 Put a virtual civilization on a school desk or explore the stars during the day, all from a single screen.
 Of course, if students already own Apple devices that can help to extend the experience without cost to the school.
 Since this is Apple, expect plenty more apps to come and lots of free options too.

-The Vive Cosmos is a super powerful virtual and augmented reality headset that comes with very sensitive and accurate gesture controllers.
+The Vive Cosmos is a super powerful VR and AR headset that comes with very sensitive and accurate gesture controllers.
 All that is backed by a PC connection so high-powered experiences are possible.
 Plus, there is a lot of modular capability, so you can invest less up front and upgrade parts as and when you need.

 The programs include Vive Arts for educational content, from pairings with the likes of the Louvre and Museum of Natural History.
 This allows students to build a tyrannosaurus rex, bone by bone, for example.
 A lot of free content is available including a virtual anatomy class, a light refraction experiment, and more.